Services : Frequently Requested Speaking Topics

 In this session, we explore the centrality of mission to arts organizations, the characteristics of effective and appropriate objectives and goals, and the process for strategic marketing analysis, planning, implementation, control, and evaluation.
 Examples from arts organizations will be used to highlight the principles, as will a case study of strategic planning at the San Francisco Ballet.

-In this seminar we will discuss the benefits of and approaches to Internet and e-mail marketing, various options for online ticketing systems, educating publics online, and how to design websites and e-mail messages that are likely to garner the best results.
+In this seminar we will discuss the benefits of and approaches to Internet and email marketing, various options for online ticketing systems, educating publics online, and how to design websites and email messages that are likely to garner the best results.
 We will also discuss how arts organization can track the results of their online efforts and evaluate these results to improve future performance.

 Great Customer Service